eFilms/eFilms/README.md

 The majority of this project is coded using jQuery which makes debugging very difficult because the actions associated with visual elements are not obvious when looking at the code that creates the visual element.
 Hopefully this section will help to limit the number of places where it is necessary to search for sources of content display and errors.

-The overall file structure for the project is as follows:
+The overall file structure for the project once it has been installed is as follows:
-- .htaccess Defines the entire folder as password protected
+- .htaccess *Defines the entire folder as password protected*
-- .htpasswd Holds the hashed password values.
-Should be writable by Apache
+- .htpasswd *Holds the hashed password values.
+This file is created above the web root by the installer*
-- index.php (Initially installs required files) Creates the basic layout for the editor
+- index.php *(Initially installs required files) Creates the basic layout for the editor*
-- settings.php Defines the settings that are specific to your server
+- settings.php *Defines the settings that are specific to your server*
-- /_ajax Contains all of the php files that the jQuery calls upon
+- /_ajax *Contains all of the php files that the jQuery calls upon*
-- /_css Contains all styles associated with the editor
+- /_css *Contains all styles associated with the editor*
-- /_img Contains the image assets for the editor interface
+- /_img *Contains the image assets for the editor interface*
-- /_js Contains all jQuery and JavaScript files
+- /_js *Contains all jQuery and JavaScript files*
-- /_uploads Will contain all uploaded Annotation assets.
-Should be writable by Apache /player A sample video player that uses the annotation data that is generated
+- /_uploads *Will contain all uploaded Annotation assets.
+Should be writable by Apache*
+- /player *A sample video player that uses the annotation data that is generated*

-The copy of this project that is being used for eFilms uses an Amazon S3 service for hosting assets.
+The copy of this project that is being used for eFilms.ushmm.org uses an Amazon S3 service for hosting assets.
 If you plan to do the same, the initial installer will configure the system for you.
 You will also need to add your Amazon Credentials to the settings file which you should place outside of the publicly accessible web folder.

 ##Database

 The structure of the database is roughly defined as follows:

 - eFilm_ActiveFilms *Contains details about the original film*
 - eFilm_Config_Naming *Used to populate the dropdown suggestions in the editor*
 - eFilm_Config_Users *Contains the user details*